gitlabhq/gitlabhq/doc/user/project/index.md

   - [FogBugz to GitLab](import/fogbugz.md)
 - [Export a project from GitLab](settings/import_export.md#exporting-a-project-and-its-data)
 - [Importing and exporting projects between GitLab instances](settings/import_export.md)

+## CI/CD for external repositories

+Instead of importing a repository directly to GitLab, you can connect your repository as a CI/CD project.

+Read through the documentation on [CI/CD for external repositories](../../ci/ci_cd_for_external_repos/index.md).

 ## Project's members